danielsaidi/SwiftPackageScripts/README.md

 # Swift Package Scripts

-Swift Package Scripts has Terminal scripts that can build and test your Swift Package, build DocC documentation and deploy it to GitHub Pages, generate XCFramework zip files, and create new semantic versions.
+Swift Package Scripts has Terminal scripts that can be used to build and test your package, build DocC and deploy it to GitHub Pages, generate XCFramework binary artifacts, create new semantic versions, etc.

+Swift Package Scripts also has a collection of GitHub Actions workflows that let you perform some operations from the GitHub Actions dashboard.

 ## Scripts

-The `scripts` folder contains the following scripts:
+The `scripts` folder contains Swift Package-related scripts, that can all be customized with their own parameters:

 * `build.sh` - Build a target for all or some platforms.
 * `chmod.sh` - Runs `chmod +x` on all scripts in the script folder.
 * `docc.sh` - Build DocC documentation for all or some platforms.
-* `framework.sh` - Build an XCFramework for all or some platforms.
 * `git_default_branch.sh` - Get the default git branch name.
 * `package_name.sh` - Get the name of the main Swift package.
 * `release.sh` - Make a release build with several validation steps.